guoqi/toys/algos/README.md

-Toys and Implementation of some classic algorithms.
+Implementation of some classic algorithms.
 ====

 Recently I am reading the CLRS and I prepare to implement most of algorithms in this book.